Overview: Our Portfolio and

 GIC adopts a strong control orientation in managing counterparty credit risk, trading only with financially sound and reputable counterparties.
 A stringent selection and approval process is in place to appoint counterparties.
 We review the counterparties and monitor our counterparty exposure against set limits.
 Counterparty profiles are regularly reported to senior management.
 Other measures to mitigate credit risk include using netting agreements and programmes requiring counterparties to pledge collateral.

 Managing Reputational Risk

 Managing reputational risk is part of GIC’s overall risk management framework.
 Our governance and investment processes ensure that we exercise caution and do not take on undue reputational risk in our pursuit of returns.

 We require our staff to observe the applicable laws and regulations, GIC’s internal policies and procedures, to conduct ourselves in an exemplary manner at all times and uphold GIC’s fiduciary duty to our Client.

-Consistent with our long-term orientation, GIC’s remuneration policies and practices support and reinforce a prudent risk-taking culture, as well as recognise and reward our people on the basis of long-term results.
-We are committed to developing our employees to their full potential for the long term through many learning programmes.
+Consistent with our long-term orientation, GIC’s remuneration policies and practices support and reinforce a prudent risk-taking culture, as well as recognize and reward our people on the basis of long-term results.
+We are committed to developing our employees to their full potential through many learning programmes.
 We continue to develop a strong leadership bench for GIC, allowing us to build new investment capabilities and extend our investment and operating platforms.